graboskyc/FaaSSubMgr/README.md

 * Collection Name - the collection inside the database to watch
 * Pipeline - The ChangeStream change event filter pipeline
 * Webhook - the URL to which to HTTP POST the full change event
+* Additional metadata context - any key/value you want to send in the payload.
+Will be in the `secretsMetadata` field.
+The value is stored encrypted in the database
 * Enabled - checkbox to enable/disable the watch

 Upon saving or any modification, the system will `watch` that collection using the `pipeline` provided and forward any `change_event` to the URL provided as a `POST`